uNetworking/uSockets/README.md

 The default event-loop is native epoll on Linux, native kqueue on macOS and finally libuv on Windows.

 ##### A word on performance
 This library is opaque; there are function calls for everything - even simple things like accessing the "user data" of a socket.
 In other words, static linking and link-time-optimizations mean **everything** for performance.
-I've benchmarked dynamic linking vs. static, link-time optimized ones and found close to 100% performance difference.
+I've benchmarked dynamic linking vs. static, link-time optimization and found roughly a 60% performance difference.

-Also, the kernel you run makes a huge difference.
-Mitigations off, or a modern hardware-mitigated CPU makes all the difference and distros like Clear Linux have shown huge speedups compared to more "vanilla" kernels.
+The kernel you run makes a huge difference.
+Linux wins, hands down.
+Mitigations off, or a modern hardware-mitigated CPU makes huge differences and distros like Clear Linux have shown significant speedups compared to more "vanilla" kernels.

-Whatever you do, **never** ever link to uSockets dynamically.